-Documentation Accompanying the Planning Application: A Transport Statement, including Healthy Street Assessment and Draft Travel Plan will be submitted with the planning application.
+Documentation Accompanying the Planning Application: A Healthy Streets Transport Assessment / Travel Plan, Construction and Logistics Plan and Delivery and Servicing Plan will accompany the future planning application.

-The site is located within an area with a current public transport accessibility level (PTAL) of 4.
-As such it has good public transport accessibility (Wembley Park station and numerous local bus services within 500 metres) and is in an area where the Council will seek to limit on site car parking provision.
+The site is located within an area with a current public transport accessibility level (PTAL) of 3.
+As such it has good public transport accessibility and is in an area where the Council will seek to limit on site car parking provision.

 There will be an increase in the number of vehicles accessing the site during the construction phase, however, given the scale of the development the anticipated numbers are not considered to be substantial.
-It is considered that any adverse effects can be mitigated through a construction logistics plan (CLP) (potentially included as part of the CEMP) to control transport movements.
+It is considered that any adverse effects can be mitigated through a Construction Logistics Plan (CLP) (potentially included as part of the DCEMP) to control transport movements.